 1. README.md – Explains the overview of the project and provides links to the rest of the documentation.
 It is important for the README.md to show a high-level architecture diagram that illustrates the overarching solution.

 2. _docs\Instructions-Compile.md – Instructions on how to build and run the project (AKA the F5 experience).

 3. _docs\Instructions-Deployment.md – Explains how to deploy the solution, including any additional processes (e.g. DevOps)

-4. docs\Business – explains the purpose of the application, including the problem, goals, and statement of intent.
+4. _docs\Business.md – explains the purpose of the application, including the problem, goals, and statement of intent.

-5. docs\Technologies-and-Architecture – Provides a technical overview of the solution.
+5. _docs\Technologies-and-Architecture.md – Provides a technical overview of the solution.

-- An architecture diagram which outlines a high-level overview of the project.
+- A link to an architecture diagram which outlines a high-level overview of the project.

-- Lower level architecture diagrams of the system eg. Azure resources diagram (auto generated)
+- Links to any lower level architecture diagrams of the system e.g. Azure resources diagram (auto generated)

 - Coding patterns followed (e.g. Clean Architecture)